 Constipation.
 You may have trouble having a bowel movement from using narcotic painkillers, not moving much, or not eating much.
 If you have difficulty having a bowel movement, you should tell your doctor so you can be treated.

 Broken grafts or rods.
-If you have had a reconstruction of your limb with an allograft (bone transplant) or endoprosthesis (metal bone and joint), they can break or become loose.
+If you have had a reconstruction of your limb with an allograft (bone transplant) or endoprosthesis (metal bone and joint), it can break or become loose.
 Breakage is rare during the first year after surgery.
-It occurs more often after five to 10 years.
+It occurs more often after five to 10 years and can sometimes be linked to lack of healing.